 1

 Tokyo Metropolitan University,

 Graduate School of Human Health Sciences

 Department of Frontier Health Sciences

-Cognitive Neuroscience
+Pognitive Neuroscience

 Science of Organ Motility

-Science of Functional Morphology
+Science of Sunctional Morphology

-Evaluation of Rublic Health Activity
+Evaluation of Rublic Health

 We tackle various issues concerning human health sciences and medicine at the molecular, cellular, organ, individual, and social levels through strategies of interdisciplinary, leading-edge basic science research.
-The Department of Frontier Health Sciences consists of three fields and one endowed program: Science of Organ Motility, Science of Functional Morphology, Evaluation of Public Health Activity and Project Division for Healthcare Innovation.
+The Department of Frontier Health Sciences consists of four fields: Cognitive Neuroscience, Science of Organ Motility, Science of Functional Morphology, and Evaluation of Public Health Activity.
 In this department, we build flexible and organic collaborations with other departments to further promote education and research.
 We also make use of the most advanced and comprehensive research bases of our partner graduate schools in Tokyo medical partner organizations and so on to develop sophisticated researchers and educators in interdisciplinary and basic science research or academic fields, as well as training practicing expert professionals with broad-based knowledge and high-level research abilities.
+Cognitive Neuroscience "Everything including love and deep emotions can be topics of brain research!?"
+In the Cognitive Neuroscience field, we conduct studies on various brain functions in humans using state-of-the-art fMRI with an ultra-high magnetic field (3T).
+We promote basic and clinical studies on brain function imaging that actively view various subjects in daily life as issues of the brain, including the mechanism for understanding other people's minds, the mechanism for differentiating the self from others, the neural basis of maternal love and deep emotions, sensory motor integration to adapt to various environments, the body's center of gravity, and the neural basis of putting on makeup.
 Science of Organ Motility "Let's measure the macro movement of organs at the nano level!"
 In the Science of Organ Motility field, we aim to unravel the mechanisms of muscle contraction and relaxation, which are the source of the movement of organs, and the motility of cells that constitute organs.
 We conduct studies using the latest physiological techniques, such as X-ray diffraction, trying to capture the living movements of various organs and tissues at the molecular (nano) level.
 In addition, we hope to shed light on the true nature of the functions and movements of molecules related to contraction and relaxation in intact organs and tissues, and clarify the mechanisms of the physiology and pathophysiology of organ movement.
-Science of Functional Morphology "Analysis of autonomic innervation concerning with cancer, and obesity!"
+Science of Functional Morphology "Analysis of autonomic innervation concerning with cancer, visceral pain, and obesity!"
 In the Science of Functional Morphology field, we are contributing to research areas relating to the patterns of perineural infiltration of cancer and the development of new operative procedures for the preservation of organ functions, while elucidating the basic principles of autonomic innervation of internal organs with our original whole-mount immunohistochemical method.
-In addition, we are carrying out studies on research to analyze the mechanism of visceral fat accumulation, particularly mesenteric fat, and to analyze the relationship of obesity-resistant and gut flora in an experimental animal, Suncus murinus.
+In addition, we are carrying out studies on receptors and transmission mechanisms of visceral pain, and research to analyze the mechanism of visceral fat accumulation, particularly mesenteric fat.
+Evaluation of Public Health Activity "Improve the sense of understanding groups quantitatively!"